 Students may choose to take additional courses outside the biochemistry and molecular biology department.
 Each of the graduate programs in the School of Medicine offers a wide variety of graduate courses in virology, signal transduction, pharmacology and a hands-on course in microscopy.
 Additionally, through a local university exchange program, students may also enroll in courses offered at nearby Washington University School of Medicine and the University of Missouri-St. Louis.

-During the first year after entry into the biochemistry and molecular biology program, students begin to organize their research proposals with the help of their permanent advisers.
+During the first year after entry into the biochemistry and molecular biology program, students begin to organize their research proposals with the help of their permanent advisors.
 At the end of this year, each student prepares a written proposal outlining their dissertation research plans.

 The second, third, and fourth years of the Ph.D. program are devoted mostly to research related to a student’s dissertation problem.
 Students usually advance to candidacy in the third year.